Box for the Nintendo DS version of TNA Impact: Cross The Line

 DAVIDsTEA

-Victory Road plays much like a Mortal Kombat style tournament where you have to face a number of opponents to win a title.
-You can challenge for the tag team, X or World Heavyweight Championship.
-An achievement screen for all titles won including individual records is including in the main menu.
+Victory Road mode resembles a Mortal Kombat-style tournament where players face multiple opponents to win a title.
+Players can challenge for the tag team, X Division, or World Heavyweight Championship.
+An achievement screen tracks all titles won and individual records.

 TNA Impact: Cross The Line